bbc/psammead/packages/components/psammead-navigation/README.md

 The `Navigation` is designed to show a navigation bar on `index` pages, which will show all sections on a site.
 If there are too many items to fit on one line, the items will wrap to the next lines.

+On the other hand, under 600px, the list remains on one line, which is horizontally swipeable to allow access to further links.

 ### Accessibility notes

 The Navigation has a [`navigation` landmark](https://www.w3.org/TR/wai-aria-practices/examples/landmarks/navigation.html) to provide a way to identify links that are intended to be used for navigation.